 The changes in mean AMOC strength in the midHolocene and lig127k have been investigated in this study using the PMIP4 models that performed the midHolocene and lig127k experiments, and they have been compared to the AMOC strength in the piControl experiment, respectively.
 Meanwhile, comparisons between the mean state of AMOC in the midHolocene and the lig127k have been made based on the ensemble mean.
-We further looked at the coherency across the two past interglacials

-415 for the forced response in AMOC, as well as the strength of the signal.
+We further looked at the coherency across the two past interglacials for the forced response in AMOC, as well as the strength of the signal.
 A series of tests have been devised and four criteria identified to confirm an orbitally-forced response.

 In all, the overall AMOC strength between either lig127k or midHolocene and piControl has not markedly changed in individual or model-averaged simulations (Fig. 1, Fig. 2).
 The two models that show the largest changes in the lig127k experiment change in the opposite direction.
-Many of the models show changes of amplitudes that could be explained by internal variabil-
+Many of the models show changes of amplitudes that could be explained by internal vari-

-- 420 ity, rather than an forced response (Williams et al., 2020).
+- ability, rather than an forced response (Williams et al., 2020).
 It therefore seems the changes in orbital forcing in both the lig127k and midHolocene experiment have very limited impact on the overall AMOC strength.
 This finding is not inconsistent with available proxy reconstructions.
-Obvious differences in the AMOC strength between individual models reveal that the climate models are still struggling to accurately simulate the present-day strength of the AMOC, as well as to capture the depth profile of the AMOC (Eyring et al., 2021). - 425 After investigating the changes in AMOC during the interglacials, we explored the AMOC roles in the surface climate.
+Obvious differences in the AMOC strength between individual models reveal that the climate models are still struggling to accurately simulate the strength of the AMOC, as well as to capture the depth profile of the AMOC (Eyring et al., 2021). - After investigating the changes in AMOC during the interglacials, we explored the AMOC roles in the surface climate.
 The spatial patterns arising from internal variability in the AMOC remains largely unchanged between the midHolocene, lig127k and piControl, although there are variations amongst the models in those patterns (Fig. 4).
-We demonstrate that the AMOC does not play a globally important role in explaining interglacial temperature changes in the majority of the PMIP4 models , with its effects only seen in the Nordic Seas and the south of Greenland in the mid-latitude North Atlantic (Fig. 5).
-Similarly, AMOC - 430 contributions to precipitation changes during the mid-Holocene and last interglacial midHolocene and lig127k occur in very few regions across the globe (Fig. 6), with the sole expection exception being the Northern Equatorial Pacific Ocean.
-Therefore, we strongly advise against recommend caution when interpreting hydrology-related proxy reconstructions as providing information about the AMOC, especially if they pertain to rainfall amount rather than location.
-Combined with the inconsistent simulated forced response of AMOC during the PMIP4 timeslice simulations, the fingerprint analysis suggests that the overall - 435 AMOC strength changes should only be invoked to explain climate changes during abrupt events in interglacials.
+We demonstrate that the AMOC does not play a globally important role in explaining interglacial temperature changes in the majority of the PMIP4 models (Fig. 5).
+Similarly, AMOC contributions to precipitation changes during the midHolocene and lig127k occur in very few regions - 360 across the globe (Fig. 6), with the sole exception being the Northern Equatorial Pacific Ocean.
+Therefore, we recommend caution when interpreting hydrology-related proxy reconstructions as providing information about the AMOC, especially if